-Bus routes, timetables, and advice.
+Bus routes, timetables, Apps, & Maps

 The train service is the same each day.
-Therefore when inputting times, your start time is 00:00, and your end time is 23:59.

-Inputting that will draw a blank.
+Inputting Anuradhapura to Kandy will draw a blank.

 Advance Ticket Booking

-Self Drive / Hire Car and Driver
+Self Drive Hire Car

 Car and Driver

-We at Fig & Gecko Hostel and Tours can arrange a car or minibus for you for at LKR 60/KM, plus LKR 3,500/day, which includes driver's food (LKR 1,000), accommodation (LKR 1,500), and overnight allowance (LKR 1,000) for your driver.
+We at Fig & Gecko Hostel and Tours can arrange a car (and hotels) for you from LKR 45/KM, plus LKR 2,500/day, which covers includes driver's food (LKR 1,000), and accommodation (LKR 1,500),

 Three Wheelers / Tuk Tuks